fluttered-book/fluttered-book.github.io/content/docs/install/mac/iphone/index.md

 ![](images/mac_xcode_device.png)

-That unlocks a new "Developer Mode" menu on you iPhone, under "Settings"->"Privacy & Security".
+It unlocks a new "Developer Mode" menu on you iPhone, under "Settings"->"Privacy & Security".
 Enable it and restart.